NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Modules/group__particleutils__nonpid.md

 )
 ```

-Decide if a given particle is direct, via <a href="http://example.org/classes/classrivet_1_1particle/#function-isdirect">Particle::isDirect()</a>
+Decide if a given particle is direct, via <a href="http://example.org/classes/classrivet_1_1dressedlepton/#function-isdirect">Particle::isDirect()</a>

-<a href="http://example.org/classes/classrivet_1_1a/">A</a> "direct" particle is one directly connected to the hard process.
+A "direct" particle is one directly connected to the hard process.
 It is a preferred alias for "prompt", since it has no confusing implications about distinguishability by timing information.

 The boolean arguments allow a decay lepton to be considered direct if its parent was a "real" direct lepton.